- area of research: all disciplines

 - Region: Germany

-- additional benefits: funding for communication of science and research; special family related benefits; additional funding for refugee scholars and scientists; training programs
+- additional benefits: special family related benefits; additional funding for refugee scholars and scientists; training programs; funding for communication of science and research

 Scope of Funding

-Details of conditions and the application procedure can be found under Information for Applicants.
-Applications must be filed electronically via the application portal.
+Details of conditions and the application procedure can be found under Information for Applicants (pdf).
+Applications must be filed electronically via the electronic application system.